jzav/silent-runner/README.md

 By default, SilentRunner uses `timestamp+pid` (UTC) as the suffix, providing a unique identifier for each execution.

+All three components are optional and may be used independently.
+If none is specified, the execution ID defaults to timestamp+pid (UTC).

 Options:

 -   `--id-prefix <value>`